Employees Say This Organic Juice Company Celebrities Love Is Underpaying Them

 A second anonymous employee gave a similar account, telling BuzzFeed News, “There are a lot of people who do work overtime, but they just pay them two different checks instead of overtime and change the location of the store.”

 Other workers have filed suit against Kreation independently.
-Donnie Ramos, who used the same law firm as Kaputsos did, filed his suit in March 2017.
+Donnie Ramos, who used the same law firm as Kaputsos did, filed his suit in March this year.
 In his complaint, Ramos says he repeatedly brought up the issue of overtime pay with his supervisors at Kreation, but never received any.
-His suit alleges the same multi-address pay stub scheme that Kaputsos’ describes.
+His suit alleges the same multi-address pay stub scheme that Kaputsos’s describes.

-But according to his lawsuit, Ramos’ real problems at work started when a kitchen supervisor started harassing him for being gay.
-Ramos alleges that the harassment took place over a seven-month period, beginning with name calling (“faggot” “fucking puto” etc) and escalating to aggression (“Panchito whipped him with a wet towel on his buttocks”) and then, allegedly, assault.
+But according to his lawsuit, Ramos’s real problems at work started when a kitchen supervisor started harassing him for being gay.
+Ramos alleges that the harassment took place over a seven-month period, beginning with name-calling (“faggot,” “fucking puto,” etc), escalating to aggression (“Panchito whipped him with a wet towel on his buttocks”), and then, allegedly, assault.
 From the lawsuit:

 On Saturday, November 5, 2016, Mr. Ramos was in the kitchen with Panchito and another cook.
 Panchito looked at Mr. Ramos and said aggressively, “What do you want, puta?”
 Before Mr. Ramos could respond, Panchito grabbed a chef’s knife with a long blade and held it out threateningly towards Mr. Ramos.
 He said, “Get the fuck out of here, I am going to kill you because you are a faggot,” or words to that effect.

-Ramos says he reported his co-worker’s harassment and threats of violence to his supervisors at Kreation multiple times between February and November, but they didn’t take action.
+Ramos says he reported his coworker’s harassment and threats of violence to his supervisors at Kreation multiple times between February and November, but they didn’t take action.
 Following the knife-wielding incident in November 2016, Ramos says Kreation fired him (his suit includes a wrongful termination claim).
 According to his lawsuit, Ramos picked up a knife in self-defense during the altercation; Kreation later filed a petition for a restraining order against him, which was dismissed.
 Ramos’s own suit, which claims he experienced harassment in a hostile work environment and discrimination based on sexual orientation, in addition to lost pay and wrongful termination, is pending in LA County Superior Court.

 In June, Kreation’s lawyers filed an answer to Ramos’s complaint, in which they denied “each and every allegation” he made against the company.
 His trial is currently scheduled for February.